DRIVESHAFTS

 Driveshaft Measurements

 Wild Horses has driveshafts to fit your specific Bronco.
 The fact is, that while a stock length driveshaft will still work on Broncos with small amounts of lift, it is not ideal because even with a small lift, the driveshaft is not long enough for a proper fit.
 We keep driveshafts in stock that will fit from stock to 6" suspensions.
 We would prefer to use the working measurement to ensure you get the right driveshaft.
-[This is the measurement from the yoke on the transfer case to the yoke on the rear end center of bearing cap to center of bearing cap with the suspension loaded normally.]
+[This is the measurement from the yoke on the transfer case to the yoke on the rear end.
+Center of bearing cap to center of bearing cap with the suspension fully loaded to normal ride height.]

 Driveshaft Maintenance